mikejsavage/yougram/README.md

   disk, so it works well with standard backup solutions (restic/borg/etc)
 - No lock-in: getting your data out of yougram is an explicitly supported and documented workflow, feel free to take your photos elsewhere
+- Private: yougram has no external dependencies and nothing leaves your computer
 - Compatible with the Immich app: automatically upload your phone library to yougram
 - Snappy: I have realistic expectations of how a photo management app should